 Highway Standards.
 The maximum emissions of NMOG+NOx measured on the federal Highway Fuel Economy Test (HWFET; 40 CFR section 1066.840), as modified by the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” must not be greater than the applicable NMOG+NOx standard set forth in subsection (d)(2)(A).

 Medium-Duty Vehicle Standards.
 The following standards and requirements for determining compliance with the standards apply to manufacturers and their MDVs that are produced and delivered for sale in California.
+MDVs are tested at their adjusted loaded vehicle weight (ALVW) for these standards.

 Fleet Average Requirement